DataDrivenPortIndex/ddpi/doc/geo_information_enrichment.md

 - **Port Polygon and City Proximity**: The system generates five points on the polygon of the port and calculates the distance from each point to all cities in the city list.
 - **Distance Calculation**: The system calculates the distance from each of the five points to all possible cities and identifies the 10 cities with the smallest distance.
 - **City Assignment**: If the distance between a city and a port is below a predefined threshold, the city is assigned to the port.
 This process is repeated for all ports in the dataset.

+### 1. **WPI Assignment**:

+The **WPI Assignment** process involves mapping each port to its respective WPI by checking whether the port's geographic location (polygon) lies within the polygon of a specific WPI port.
+The key steps include:
+- **WPI Polygon Dataset**: A [dataset](../data/wpi.geojson)  of polygons representing the boundaries of each WPI port is used.
+- **Port Polygon Matching**: For each port, the polygon of the port is checked against the polygons of each WPI port.
+- **WPI Assignment**: If the port polygon lies within the WPI polygon, the corresponding WPI is assigned to the port.